zbx1425/DXDynamicTexture/README.md

   Don't use `GDIHelper.Graphics` between `BeginGDI()` and `EndGDI()`, and don't use `GDIHelper.DrawImage` and `GDIHelper.FillRectxx` outside `BeginGDI()` and `EndGDI()`.

+- TextureHandle.ShouldUpdate(*time*, *fps*)

+  Limits the update interval to that amount of times per second.
+Because replacing texture is a costy process, it is recommended to update as less frequent as possible.

+  This just checks "Has sufficient time passed since the last update?", you can call Update directly to force an update anyway.

 - TextureHandle.Update(*gdiHelper or bitmap*)

   Pushes the content in a GDIHelper or Bitmap to your video card, updating its texture in game.